Physician at Harvard Vanguard Medical Associates

 The end goal is for our program to save thousands of lives and improve many more.

-Here is how Project New Day plans to make the program model available on a large scale and to increase awareness of its existence.
+Here is how Project New Day plans to expand access to the program model and increase awareness of its work:

 Additional information on Scaling and Promotion.

-The Project New Day Resources page contains diagnostic assessments, coaching worksheets, group facilitation forms, and numerous documents that pertain to addiction, recovery, and psychedelic therapy.
+The Project New Day Resources page contains diagnostic assessments, coaching worksheets, group facilitation forms, and numerous documents that pertain to PTSD, addiction, and recovery.

 Additional information on Project New Day’s Resources.

-Project New Day (PND) certified master coaches and community facilitators must complete an extensive suite of online training courses in which they learn a set of healing methods as a sequence.
-From that sequence, program participants learn how to transcend rigid, pessimistic thought patterns, create possibilities, and connect with their authentic selves, others, and their environment.
+Project New Day (PND) certified master coaches and community facilitators must complete an extensive suite of online training courses in which they learn a structured sequence of supportive methods.
+From that sequence, program participants learn tools designed to help loosen rigid thinking patterns, create new possibilities, and strengthen their sense of connection with themselves, others, and their environment.
 This structured approach ensures the PND program is effective and repeatable.

-Project New Day Coaches are to be certified by the International Coaching Federation (ICF), the gold standard in coaching.
-In addition, to become a Project New Day Certified Master Coach, coaches must receive certifications in:
+Project New Day Coaches are to be certified by the International Coaching Federation (ICF), the gold standard in coaching, or equivalent.
+In addition, to become a Project New Day Certified Master Coach, coaches must receive certifications described on our Training page.

 Project New Day Certified Community Group Facilitators are not required to be ICF certified.
-Instead, they will be required to receive a completion certification for Project New Day’s Coaching Fundamental course.
+Instead, they will be required to receive certifications described on our Training page.

-By combining our lived experience and the wisdom of our veteran leaders in this field, we have created a rapidly scalable, revolutionary healing program using:
+By combining our lived experience and the wisdom of our veteran leaders in this field, we have created a rapidly scalable, innovative healing program using:

-The goal is to reduce needless suffering and prevent thousands of deaths by proving the efficacy of this model, promoting it, and making it freely available to the world.
+The goal is to help reduce suffering and, over time, contribute to preventing loss of life by continuing to evaluate and strengthen the effectiveness of this model, promoting it, and making it freely available to the world.